 “Then why am I thinking of Douglas now… and of our wedding day?” she says weeping.

-“You stop dat cryin’ now!
+“Ya stop dat cryin’ now!
 Douglas love you.
 Him want you to be happy.
-Your Jason treat you good or Douglas make ‘im pay!”
+Ya Jason treat ya good or Douglas make ‘im pay!”
 She nods as she speaks with all seriousness.
 I think Jason better be good to Gail.
 I don’t take that spirit thing lightly, especially right now with Harris haunting my nights.
 Gail nods again and pulls herself together.

-“It’s a good thing the make-up is simple because I now have to fix you up,” I say and wink at her, eliciting a small laugh from her.
+“It’s a good thing the make-up is simple because now, they have to fix you up,” I say and wink at her, eliciting a small laugh from her.
 I turn to Keri and mouth “thank you” to which she nods kindly.

 Promptly at 3pm, Chuck returns to retrieve the women.
 Gail is wearing the maxi dress that I suggested and she looks stunning.
 It’s double layered white chiffon with crystal beading that crisscrosses over the ruched breast then comes up around the neck in a halter.
-She is wearing diamond swirl earrings set in yellow gold that look a lot like her engagement ring and a diamond and yellow gold tennis bracelet.
-Her hair is in a front swoop gathered in the back in an intricate curly bun decorated with white flowers with a splash of red.
+She’s wearing diamond swirl earrings set in yellow gold that look a lot like her engagement ring and a diamond and yellow gold tennis bracelet.
+Her hair is swooped in the front and gathered in the back in an intricate curly bun decorated with white flowers with a splash of red.

 Beautiful as it was, Gail replaces Keri’s lavender sundress with a simple white spaghetti string maxi Gail had picked up from the boutique yesterday.
 Keri is already wearing a pair of diamond and pearl drop earrings and a beautiful silver necklace with a small circle of stones and a pearl attached to the end.
-The hair stylists performed a fast miracle when they arranged at least two feet of impeccable dreadlocks into the most beautifully sculpted coif of natural hair that I have ever seen.
+The hair stylists performed a fast miracle when they arrange at least two feet of impeccable locks into the most beautifully sculpted coif of natural hair that I’ve ever seen.
 They did some of that magic “Val” work because I only see two hair decorations in the back of this magnificent creation.

-“My people come to bless de union.
+“My people come ta bless de union.
 Come!
 Come!
-We go get your Jason!” she said with urgency.
+We go get ya Jason!” she says with urgency.
 We quickly remove our ballet slippers to reveal our other last-minute acquisition.
-We are all wearing barefoot sandals in a style unique to ourselves.
+We’re each wearing barefoot sandals in a style unique to ourselves.
 Holding a small bunch of bougainvillea flowers, Keri is escorted into the church first on Chuck’s arm.
 Her sandals are pearls and narrow beads with a double-string of pearls down the foot and tiny clear beads that wrap around the second toe.
 Mine are pearls and tiny clear beads around the ankle with a double-strand of tiny clear beads down the foot to my second toe—the strings held together by two white butterflies.
 Gail’s are iridescent beads—tiny and small—around her ankle, down her foot, and around her second toe with a cluster of rhinestones at the top where the strands meet around the ankle in front of the foot.